 General Hydroponics Rapid Rooter Replacement Plugs 50 count

-The Rapid Rooter Plugs from General Hydroponics are cheap and packed with nutrients.
+The Rapid Rooter Plugs from General Hydroponics (a reliable brand in the weed growing world) are cheap and packed with nutrients.
 They are especially effective if you plan to raise weed hydroponically.

 And now, back to the top cloning gels on the market.